ssjshields/pz-toolbox/README.md

 • CMD window now has a title: "Project Zomboid Dedicated Server" - (Previously "CMD.exe")

 • Schedule automated custom messages - (WIP, not included currently)

+# FAQ
+### Installation and use
+Unzip the folder into your "\Steam\" directory and run the desired tool.
+Logs are stored in "\Steam\logs\".

+### Is backing up saves considered *cheating*?
+From a moral standpoint, yes.
+Any form of rolling back can be viewed as "cheating" the game.
+To each their own.